Jana-Marie/LAEMP-Panel/README.md

 # LAEMP

-**the version hosted on github is somewhat old, this will be fixed asap**

 LÄMP is a Zigbee controllable RGBY + W spot, which can be soldered at home and is easy to assemble.
 The extra yellow channel gives a much wider dynamic.

 ![](1.jpeg)